needle-mirror/com.unity.cloud.assets/Documentation~/asset-database-uploader-sample.md

    </br>
    ![Screenshot of the upload assets button](images/uploader-upload-assets.png)

+>[!NOTE]
-> **Note**: The script is basic and doesn't handle asset defined by multiple files.
+>The script is basic and doesn't handle asset defined by multiple files.
 Each file is seen as a new asset.
-> Also, all the uploaded assets are set with draft status.
+>Also, all the uploaded assets are set with draft status.
 The script doesn't provide a way to change the status of an asset.

    ![Screenshot of the Fetch Organizations and Projects button](images/uploader-fetch-organizations-projects.png)